oracle/terraform-provider-oci/website/docs/d/opsi_host_insights.html.markdown

 This data source provides the list of Host Insights in Oracle Cloud Infrastructure Opsi service.

 Gets a list of host insights based on the query parameters specified.
 Either compartmentId or id query parameter must be specified.
+When both compartmentId and compartmentIdInSubtree are specified, a list of host insights in that compartment and in all sub-compartments will be returned.

 ## Example Usage